 MAOP students can participate in the following programs:

-Luce Undergraduate Awards- Female undergraduates at Virginia Tech in specified physical science end engineering fields can receive funding to engage in research during the summer and continue during the academic year.
+Clare Boothe Luce Undergraduate Awards- Female undergraduates at Virginia Tech in specified physical science and engineering fields can receive funding to engage in research during the summer and continue during the academic year.
 The program is funded by the Clare Boothe Luce Program and is open to U.S. Citizens only.